 Every so often, an establishment will over-serve an already intoxicated individual.
 As a result, this person can cause severe harm to themselves and other motorists on the road.

-Fortunately, the state of Washington has a set of laws designed to help cut down on drunk driving accidents.
+The state of Washington has a set of laws designed to help cut down on drunk driving accidents.
 It also helps financially compensate those who have been injured by drunk drivers who have been over-served by the establishment.
 This is known as dram shop laws.

 The word “dram shop” is an older legal term that refers to a bar or shop where alcoholic beverages where once sold by the dram (which is a unit of liquid).
 Dram shop laws are aimed at reducing drunk driving crashes by putting the onus for safety upon the establishment that serves alcohol.
 Currently, 38 states in the United States have some form of dram shop laws set in place.